-Students must pass ALL six subjects at 50% each during a single examination session, for promotion to the S1 level.
-This course may not be repeated.
+Students must pass ALL six subjects at 50% each during a single examination session, for promotion to the S1 f.
+Practicals g.
+Pre-Technician students are not excluded from writing examinations if their course mark is below 40%, i.e. all students will gain entry to the examination regardless of their course mark.